 Do not remove an athlete from the race lightly.
 In general, if an athlete is alert enough to follow commands and can verbalize the risks of continuing the race they should be allowed to do so.
 Runners will often look very ill to providers used to seeing hospitalized patients.
-However, a distance runners physiology has adapted to large amounts of physical stress and still keep running.
+However, a distance runner's physiology has adapted keep running despite large amounts of physical stress.